Professor Andrew Smith

 Before joining LSHTM in 2008, I was responsible for the programme for Prevention of Deafness and Hearing Impairment at the World Health Organization (WHO) Geneva, Switzerland from 1996.
 I continue to support WHO activities in this field.

 Prior to WHO, I was head of the Hearing Impairment Research Group at the Liverpool School of Tropical Medicine, UK.
 Before that, I worked for the UN High Commissioner for Refugees (UNHCR) in Pakistan amongst Afghan refugees, and the UK Medical Research Council (MRC) in The Gambia.
-I originally trained as a paediatrician in the UK, Canada and South Africa, and subsequently developed interests in international public health.
+I originally trained as a paediatrician in the UK, Canada and South Africa, and subsequently developed my interests in international public health.

-The course started in London in 2009.
+Assistant Professor Daksha Patel and I created this course which started in London in 2009.